koding/koding/docs/docs/creating-an-aws-stack/index.md

 8. Click **Initialize** to initialize your stack

-    > You can have multiple stacks within a team, click **Make Team Default** to make this stack your team's default stack.
+    > You can have multiple stacks within a team, click **Make Team Default** when you want to make this stack your team's default stack.

    ![Initialize Stack][9]

 9. The build stack modal will appear, the *Instructions* tab will include the message you wrote in your **Read Me** tab.
-Click **Next**
+Click **Next** to continue

    ![Build Stack Instructions][10]